anhaidgroup/cloudlabeler/README.md

    - Now, open 'Putty' and build connection to your EC2 instance.
 First, you need to specify which machine you want to SSH.

      - You need to find the 'Host name' of your EC2 instance.
-In EC2 instance page, find the EC2 instance you want to connnect and click on it.
+In EC2 instance page, find the EC2 instance you want to connect and click on it.
 You can see its description appears below.
 You can find its 'Host name' in the 'Public DNS (IPv4)' or 'IPv4 Public IP' in its description.

      - Open Putty in your local machine.
 Enter the 'Host name' of the EC2 instance you want to connect in Putty.